Don’t let the NIMBYs win: Onshore wind is essential to UK's energy future

 He told City A.M.: “We can’t allow a vocal minority to derail projects supported by most people locally.
 Instead, we need a system that enables and encourages councils to designate suitable sites for wind farms and ensure these communities benefit from hosting renewables.”

-However, Clarke’s advocacy for onshore wind is not universally shared in the Conservative party.
+Clarke’s support for onshore wind is not universally shared in the Conservative party.

 Two dozen Tory MPs, led by senior backbenchers Sir John Hayes and David Davis, wrote to the Prime Minister Rishi Sunak at the time of the Clarke amendment, urging him to stand firm on the strict planning laws.